saghul/evergreen/docs/loop.rst

         Schedule the given callback to be called after the given amount of time.
 Returns a `Handler` object which can be used to cancel the callback.

-    .. py:method:: call_repeatedly(interval, callback, \*args, \*\*kw)
+    .. py:method:: call_at(when, callback, \*args, \*\*kw)

-        Schedule the given callback to be called at the given time intervals.
+        Schedule the given callback to be called at the given time.
 Returns a `Handler` object which can be used to cancel the callback.

+    .. py:method:: time()

+        Returns the current time.

     .. py:method:: add_reader(fd, callback, \*args, \*\*kw)

         Create a handler which will call the given callback when the given file descriptor is ready for reading.
-Returns a `Handler` instance which can be used to cancel the operation.

     .. py:method:: remove_reader(fd)